marsermd/H-Ray/README.md

 Can be used for visibility checks.

 ## Data
+The raytracer is executed on a scene with context.

+### Scene
 The scene is represented as a set of separate objects with functions assigned to them:
 - Bounding Volume
 - Intersection
 - Closest Hit
 - Any Hit (optional)

-## Context
+### Context
-Aside from the scene objects, scene may have various parameters such as:
+Context holds different raytracer parameters such as:

 - Physical lights
 - Ambient lighting
-- Setting specifying wether to use AnyHit / ClosestHit / both
+- Setting specifying whether to use AnyHit / ClosestHit / both
 - ...

 Each time a set of rays is created, a context is assigned to them and passed to all the consequent functions.